Back to blog

 What is social recognition?

-Social recognition is any form of appreciation that doesn’t involve a monetary component, from a simple “thank you” in the hallway to a callout at the weekly staff meeting.
+Social recognition, or peer-to-peer recognition, is any form of appreciation that doesn’t involve a monetary component, from a simple “thank you” in the hallway to a callout at the weekly staff meeting.
 Practicing social recognition allows workers of all levels to feel valued for their contributions to your organization.

 Why is social recognition important?

-Social recognition can completely transform your company and boost key metrics like employee engagement, retention, and the performance of both employees and your organization as a whole.
+Social recognition can completely transform your company and boost key metrics such as employee engagement, retention, and the performance of employees and your organization as a whole.

 The passion and dedication of engaged employees has an impact across your organization.
-Organizations that rate their culture of recognition highly are more than twice as likely to see improved employee engagement.
-And with social recognition, that improvement can rise as high as 55%.
-Just ask Ricoh, a company renowned for technological innovation — it saw an increase in its engagement score from 6.7 to 7.3 in little more than a year after adopting a recognition platform that enabled them to realize the intrinsic benefits of social recognition.
+Companies that rate their culture of recognition highly are more than twice as likely to see improved employee engagement.

 What about monetary recognition?